-During the financial period, the Internal Audit Department has issued internal audit reports to the Audit Committee and the Management with regards to audit findings on the weaknesses in the system and controls of the operations.
+During the financial year, the Internal Audit Department has issued internal audit reports to the Audit Committee and the Management with regards to audit findings on the weaknesses in the system and controls of the operations.
 Areas of improvement were highlighted and implemented by the Management.

-The activities of the internal auditors during the financial year are set out in the Audit Committee Report on pages 58 to 59 of this Annual Report.
+The activities of the internal auditors during the financial year are set out in the Audit Committee Report on page 61 of this Annual Report.